Shane Drumgold: Career

 Drumgold is currently Senior Counsel at Frederick Jordan Chambers in Sydney NSW Australia.

 On 5 April 2024, the ACT Integrity Commission published a media release, announcing that it was looking into the conduct of Sofronoff.
 On 13 May 2024, Integrity Commissioner Michael Adams KC released a statement stating that after a preliminary examination, he suspected on reasonable grounds, that Sofronoff's conduct may constitute corrupt conduct and he had launched an investigation.
 On 19 March 2025, the ACT Integrity Commission released its report, finding that Sofronoff had engaged in serious corrupt conduct during the public inquiry.
 The report found that the ACT Supreme Court findings rendered the Sofronoff findings legally invalid for jurisdictional error, however due to the deliberate actions of Sofronoff, Drumgold was denied the opportunity to block the release of the report, a consequence the Integrity Commission found was both predictable and irreparable.

+Walter Sofronoff KC appealed the ACT Integrity Commission findings that he engaged in serious corrupt conduct to the Federal Court.
+On 11 December 2025, the Federal Court dismissed all 12 grounds of appeal, and confirmed the finding that Sofronoff engaged in serious corrupt conduct.

+On 25 February 2026, the Australian Press Council found that multiple articles that The Australian newspaper had written about Drumgold breached numerous publication General Principles, including that they failed to take reasonable steps to ensure they were accurate and not misleading, and further they failed to ensure that the articles were not based on significantly inaccurate factual material or omission of key facts.
+It was further reported that as required, The Australian printed the Australian Press Council adjudication, but simultaneously printed a further "4000 word tantrum" directed at both Drumgold and the Australian Press Council.

+The Australian newspaper’s treatment of Drumgold featured in the 2026 book “Getting Murdoched” by authors Andrew Dodd and Matthew Ricketson.
+In an interview with Drumgold on the release of the book, Drumgold said at times he feared for his safety, and said he felt abandoned by the ACT Government who knew the Sofronoff report was compromised yet still acted on it to force his resignation.

 Personal life

 In 1983, at eighteen years of age, Drumgold married his first wife, who was 16-year-old and they subsequently had two children.
 Drumgold divorced in 1996.
 In 2003 Drumgold married again and is the father two children.

 Drumgold was involved in the sport of boxing; winning a national gold medal at the Australian Masters Games in Adelaide, South Australia in the light welterweight division in 2011 and in 2013 in Geelong, Victoria in the welterweight division.
 He is a former director of referees and judges for boxing, Australia Capital Territory and has officiated at national boxing competitions.
 He retired from the sport after the 2015 National Championships in the Gold Coast, Queensland Australia.